Standing Stone: OS Grid Reference – NN 8022 1645 — NEW FIND

 Archaeology & History

 This small standing stone was first noted after a quick visit to the major Dunruchan megalithic complex in the summer of 2016.
 Photographer James Elkington was taking images of the landscape and the standing stones when he noticed a stone on the horizon a half-mile away.
 As we were in a rush, he took a couple of photos from different angles on the way back to the car—both of which looked promising.
 And so, several months later, we revisited the site again.
-Lisa Samson, Paul Hornby, Martin Ferner and I meandered up the geological steps of the hillside until we reached the site in question.
+Lisa, Paul and Mr Fukner and I meandered up the geological steps of the hillside until we reached the site in question.

 Standing more than four-feet tall, this solitary stone overlooks the megalithic Dunruchan complex a half-mile or so to the north and northwest.
 Like the Dunruchan C monolith, this smaller upright is conglomerate stone.
 Paul Hornby noted what may be a single cup-marked stone roughly 100 yards east along the same ridge.
 (Please note that the grid-ref may be slightly out by perhaps 50 yards or so at the most.
 If anyone visits and can rectify my ineptitude on this matter, please let me know.)